technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Whiteboard design session/WDS trainer guide - SAP_plus_extend_and_innovate.md

     By combining and correlating data from multiple sources, such as social network postings, reviews from external web sites, and physical sensor data from retail outlets, Contoso will be able to gain deeper understanding of what their customers want and deliver fine-tuned and timely response.

-1. Contoso would like to fine-tune inventory and staff management to ensure all channels are working with the optimal resource allocation according to predicted demands.
+3. Contoso would like to fine-tune inventory and staff management to ensure all channels are working with the optimal resource allocation according to predicted demands.

     The proposed solution expands the scope of the collected data, facilitating data enrichment, including the ability to combine data from your SAP databases with other systems pooled into Azure Data Lake.
-With Azure Synapse Analytics and Power BI dashboards, Contoso will have full visiblity into supplier status, inbound materials flows, and logistics in real time.
+With Azure Synapse Analytics and Power BI dashboards, Contoso will have full visibility into supplier status, inbound materials flows, and logistics in real time.
 This will facilitate correlating operating status with external data such as road closures or inclement weather to identify potential problems before they might impact production schedules or customer deliveries.
 By combining market and demand data with resource planning systems, Contoso will be able to further improve its business forecasting.

-1. Contoso wants to streamline remediation of manufacturing service issues and enhance available-to-promise retail capabilities.
+4. Contoso wants to streamline remediation of manufacturing service issues and enhance available-to-promise retail capabilities.

-    The proposed solution incorporates IoT sensor data from manufacturing plands and retail outlets.
+    The proposed solution incorporates IoT sensor data from manufacturing plants and retail outlets.
 Assets from these connected environments support bidirectional communication, allowing them to communicate their status as well as receive direct inputs, resulting in maximized efficiency and minimized operational overhead.
 Device signals can report on equipment health and maintenance needs or help identify efficiency problems either at the individual machine level or in the interactions between machines over an end-to-end production workflow.

     Similarly, smart sensors powered by Azure IoT Edge can detect the movement of physical products within warehouses or stores and automatically trigger restocking processes.
 Real time inventory fluctuations can be processed by Azure Stream Analytics and fed into SAP Forecasting and Replenishment to automate and accelerate the supply chain cycle.

-1. They would also like to minimize the operational overhead within their current processes.
+5. They would also like to minimize the operational overhead within their current processes.

     The solution will help Contoso accomplish this objective by improving operational efficiency.
 This means having trucks that are fully loaded with the correct products and warehouses that are staffed with the personnel best equipped to handle the task at hand.
 Contoso will use for this purpose predictive analytics that take into account historical data and combine it with Azure AI and ML services to derive the most likely future outcome.